pahud/eks-spot/README.md

 # What is `eks-spot`

-`eks-spot` aims to help you provison Amazon EKS cluster with `EC2 Spot Blocks` for defined duration workloads and helps you benefit from predicted availability and considerable price reduction for your kubernetes workload.
+`eks-spot` aims to help you provison Amazon EKS cluster with `EC2 Spot Blocks` for defined duration workloads and helps you benefit from ensured availability and considerable price reduction for your kubernetes workload.

 ## Features